namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 ## .., (2025-03-25)
 ..

+## Established a repeatable path for reviving defunct ML models by retraining a legacy heart failure model with 99.9% fidelity and shipping it back to production., (2025-04-01)
+A legacy production model predicting heart failure progression was at risk of becoming defunct due to outdated package dependencies.
+Although such cases are typically handed back to the original author, I took ownership of restoring the model on the ML platform.

+I located the original training data and code, refactored the workflow to remove exploratory logic, and rewrote it as a clean, reproducible training pipeline using modern dependencies.
+I validated the new model by comparing inference outputs against the original production model, demonstrating 99.9% equivalence.
+After reviewing the results with the original model author and receiving their endorsement, I deployed the retrained model to production without overwriting existing assets.

+Along the way, I explored upgrading the original scikit-learn ensemble using LightGBM, CatBoost, and XGBoost in place, but determined this path was not viable with current dependencies.
+Instead, retraining proved to be the most reliable approach given the available artifacts.

+This work provided the first concrete example on the platform that legacy models can be safely retrained and validated rather than retired, creating a precedent and reference for future model recovery efforts.

+## .., (2025-04-08)
+..

 ## Made a critical infra package versioned, dependency-safe, and documented, reducing risk around breaking changes in production pipelines., (2025-04-09)
 I addressed long-standing technical debt in an internal infrastructure package that had no versioning and no declared dependencies.
 As a result, any production process using it had to manually install dependencies and could not pin a specific version, making deployments fragile and increasing the risk of unintended breaking changes.